xhz0809/X-shot/README.md

 ```
  - The fine-tuning process can be optional.
 The model can be directly applied to any dataset as a zero-shot approach
  - To fine-tune the model on a new dataset, make sure you modify the file path
+ - Note that the model can be any existing architecture.
+We include the three most common transformer architectures: encoder-only (RoBERTa), encoder-decoder (T5), and decoder-only (GPT-Neo)
 <!-- ## Dataset -->